Call Her Daddy: Solo hosting by Cooper

 Alex Cooper began releasing the podcast alone following the break, stating in late May 2020 that she would be pushing forward without Franklyn.
 She told listeners that a new co-host would be chosen soon.
 Miley Cyrus joined Cooper on the re-launched podcast in August 2020, discussing her breakup from Liam Hemsworth.
-Franklyn eventually began her own individual podcast titled Sofia with an F.
+Franklyn eventually began her own individual podcast titled Sofia with an F. After continuing as a solo host, the podcast transitioned from its original explicit sex-and-dating format toward a celebrity interview show.
+Among the high-profile guests Cooper has hosted is former First Lady Michelle Obama who appeared in January 2026 to discuss gender inequality and her book The Look.

 Distribution by Spotify and Sirius XM

 In June 2021, Cooper signed a deal worth $60 million to exclusively present the podcast on Spotify.
 Barstool continued to handle the show's merchandising.
 In August 2024, Cooper signed a $125 million deal with Sirius XM to replace Spotify as her distribution and advertising partner.
-The podcast is set to remain available on Spotify.
+The podcast is available on all podcast platforms.

+Unwell Network

+In August 2023, Cooper launched the Unwell Network, a podcast network aimed at Gen Z audiences.
+The network's initial signings included creators Alix Earle and Madeline Argy, who launched their own shows, "Hot Mess with Alix Earle" and "Pretty Lonesome with Madeline Argy", through the platform.
+In February 2025, Earle's podcast departed from the network.
+The Unwell Network operates as a subsidiary of Trending, a media company Cooper founded with her husband, film producer Matt Kaplan.

+Alex Cooper On Tour

+Alex Cooper went on tour in 2023-2024 starting with a sold out show in Boston on November 3, 2023.
+This series of shows was called the Unwell Tour and featured celebrity guests like Alix Earle, Chelsea Handler, and Kelsea Ballerini.
+She promoted the shows on Call Her Daddy and used the title "Unwell" from an episode she had filmed with her former cohost, Sofia Franklyn.